 E-mail address: Nino.Loss@Schibboleth.com

-Link to the imprint: https://schibboleth.com/imprint-privacy-policy/
+Link to this imprint: https://schibboleth.com/imprint-privacy-policy/

 Types of processed data:

 – content data (e.g., text input, photographs, videos).

 – usage data (e.g., websites visited, interest in content, access times).

 – Meta / communication data (e.g., device information, IP addresses).